smitpi/PSToolKit/docs/docs/New-PSScript.md

 ## PARAMETERS

 ### -Path
-Where it will be created.
+Where the script will be created.

 ```yaml
 Type: DirectoryInfo